DeepanshuSarawagi/AWS/10-VPC/RoutingFundamentals.md

 # Brief document on routing tables

-- AWS creates and adds an implicit routing table for your VPC during the creating of VPC
+- AWS creates and adds an implicit routing table for your VPC during the creation of VPC
 - Your default routing table is known as the routing table.
 - The Main Route Table cannot be deleted.
 - Subnets will be implicitly associated with the route table unless a custom rule